HIPAA Compliance Guide for Google Workspace Administrators

 Yes.
 These include:

-It is also important to understand that by default Google Workspace users may have access to other Google services that are not permitted for use with HIPAA PHI.
-These other Google services that are not listed in the core services and for which Google has not made available a separate Business Associate Agreement (BAA) are not permitted for use with HIPAA PHI information.
+It is also important to understand that by default Google Workspace users may have access to other Google services that are not permitted for PHI use.
+These other Google services that are not listed in Google’s Business Associate Agreement (BAA) are not permitted for use with PHI.
 These include:

-Google has provided a Google Workspace Admin Help guide discussing how you can see the list of additional Google Workspace services as well as how these additional services can be turned off to be HIPAA compliant.
-It is important to review this article and make sure that all services that have not been approved for use for those who manage PHI within your organization have been disabled.
+Google has provided a Google Workspace Admin Help guide discussing how you can see the list of additional Google Workspace services as well as how these additional services can be turned off.

 From a management perspective, you can manage different users in your organization by creating what is referred to as organizational units in Google Workspace.
-You can segregate users who interact with PHI from users who do not and adjust the services they see based on the organizational unit they are a member of.
+You can segregate users who interact with PHI from users who do not and adjust the services they are allowed to use based on their organizational unit.

 What about the configuration and tweaks needed for specific Google services?
 Let’s take a look at those.